Alireza Noori

-Ali Reza Noori (or sometimes Ali-Reza Nouri) (علیرضا نوری, April 8, 1962 in Isfahan - October 31, 2002) was a member of the 6th Iranian parliament and a supporter of President Mohammad Khatami's reform programs.
+Ali Reza Noori (or sometimes Ali-Reza Nouri, علیرضا نوری; born April 8, 1962, in Isfahan - October 31, 2002) was a member of the 6th Iranian parliament and a supporter of President Mohammad Khatami's reform programs.
 He was the brother of Abdollah Noori.
 Dr. Ali Reza Noori was educated in medicine and was a practicing physician before entering politics.

 Noori was killed in a car accident in northern Iran during his term in the parliament.
 Allegations of conspiracy surrounded the tragic accident in which another reformist member of the parliament, Masoud Hashemi Zehi, from Khash, Sistan-Baluchistan, was also killed.